signalfx/signalfx-agent/docs/monitors/conviva.md

 ```

 Add the extra dimension metric_source as shown in sample configuration below for the convenience of searching
 for your metrics in SignalFx using the metric_source value you specify.
+Also, version 2.4 of the Conviva Experience
+Insights REST APIs limits the number of filters per request to 99.
+Specify the maximum number of filters per request
+using `maxFiltersPerRequest` as shown in the example above in order to limit the number of filters per request.

 ```
 monitors: